 bamboo will undergo a surprising floral metamorphosis.
 It's quite

-bizarre, but mature clumps taken from the same original clump will
+bizarre, but with favorable conditions mature clumps taken from the same original clump will

 flower at the same time no matter where they are!

-the grass flowers are not attractive, showy, or clearly visible as in
+the grass flowers are not attractive, showy, nor clearly visible as in

 those popular ornamentals.
 They are in fact tiny and need to be